 The DB9 is the first Aston Martin model to be designed and developed on Ford's aluminium Vertical/Horizontal platform which also underpins Aston Martin's flagship DBS.
 The body structure is composed of aluminium and composites melded together by mechanically fixed self-piercing rivets and robotic assisted adhesive bonding techniques.
 The innovative bonded aluminium structure possesses more than double the torsional rigidity of its predecessor's, despite being 25 percent lighter.
 Aston Martin's engineers designed the quad-cam, 48-valve engine for the V12 Vanquish in collaboration with Ford's Research and Vehicle Technology team (RVT) and were able to reduce its weight by 11.8 kg (26 lb) for use in the DB9

-McGurk Performance Cars are very pleased to be able to offer this DB9 Coupe finished in Meteorite Silver over Phantom leather.
-The car was first registered in November 2004 and has the following specification:-
+McGurk Performance Cars are very please to be able to offer this DB9 Coupe finished in Oyster Silver over Iron Ore Red Leather.
+The car was first registered in July 2005 and has the following specification:-

-Full and complete Aston Martin Main dealer service history with a total of 15 Service stamps in the service record.
+Aston Martin service history.
+Having had a total of 11 stamps in the service record.
+The last service was carried out just 1500 miles ago.
 Please call for more information or to arrange an appointment to view this car.